0giv/HaterCollecter/README.md

 !upload (file): Uploads a file.
 !website (website url): Goes to the website.
 !cmd: Displays the best CMD commands (also available on the internet).
+!session : Create a session for your victim.
+(Needs a restart to use.)
 ```

 ## **Contact**